Rainymood/rainymood.github.io/_posts/2024-10-26-how-to-compress-a-list-of-integers-in-python.md

 ---
 <!-- ctrl + alt + v -->

-Imagine you have a list of integers `lst = [1,2,3..]` in Python and you need to compress this list.
+I want to share a quick piece of code that I've been using and reusing a lot.
+Right now in the current projects that I'm working on I have to store a lot of data and store it efficiently.
+We are talking millions of states that need to be stored in small packets of less than 4kb.
+Here, compression and efficient storage become important.
+I find myself reusing this trick very often so I want to share it with you guys in the hope that it is useful to you too.

-But at the same time you know that this list has a maximum such that all elements are smaller than this capped max value.
+Imagine you have a list of integers `lst = [1,2,3.., 100, 2, 3, 100]` in Python that you need to compress, but you also know that this list has a maximum value (100 in this case).

-Then if you need to store this array somewhere but compress it, you can do it very easily by: first packing it into bytes, then compressing it with `zlib`, and then `base64` encoding it.
+What you can then do, if you want to compress and store this array, is the following: pack it into bytes, compress it with `zlib`, and then `base64` encode it.

 ```python